 The devil is in the details when it comes to the complexities of our state budget.
 However, unless the budget can be scrutinized by fair and honest debate and consideration, the details become moot.
 Our complicit legislature and powerless governor have no choice but to rubber-stamp our ever-growing state budget each year.

 “We are tied to the ocean.
 And when we go back to the sea, whether it is to sail or to watch – we are going back from whence we came.” – John F. Kennedy

 Rhode Island’s state constitution promises that: “the people shall continue to enjoy and freely exercise all the rights of fishery, and the privileges of the shore, to which they have been heretofore entitled under the charter and usages of this state.”

-Every restriction, every fee, every barrier that has been put in place to separate us from our shorelines does nothing to improve the service or preserve our greatest resource.
+Every restriction, every fee, every barrier that has been put in place to separate us from our shorelines does nothing to improve the consumer (taxpayer) experience – or even to preserve our state’s greatest resource.
 All of the money collected goes straight to the general fund and we can’t even figure out how to collect beachgoers garbage.
-Let’s do a better job for our residents and provide a better product for out tourists.
+Let’s do a better job for our residents and provide a better product for our tourists.

 It is time for Rhode Islanders to take our shorelines, beaches, and oceans back!
 I promise to work to eliminate the need for recreational saltwater fishing licenses so kids and families can enjoy their rights without having to pay a fee.
 I will work to remove all state-imposed beach access and parking fees so people can enjoy unfettered access to the shore.
 I promise to promote our state as a destination welcoming to the tourists that stay in our hotels, spend money in our restaurants and shops, and help to grow our economy.